geosparks/geospark-android-sdk-example/README.md

 ```

 4. Import your google-services.json file into app folder.
 Follow the instructions here to get one https://support.google.com/firebase/answer/7015592

+Ready to deploy!

+Your Android app is all set.
+As your users update and log in, their live location will be visualized on this dashboard.

 # Installation into your Application